+Nielsen, S. S., & Nielsen, J. A. (2021).
+Models and Modelling: Science Teachers' Perceived Practice and Rationales in Lower Secondary School in the Context of a Revised Competence-Oriented Curriculum.
+EURASIA Journal of Mathematics, Science and Technology Education, 17(4).

-Nielsen, S.S. & Nielsen, J.A. (submitted).
+(Prior to review: Nielsen, S.S. & Nielsen, J.A. (submitted).
 Danish teachers' integration of models and modelling in lower secondary school science teaching: A mixed method study.
-EURASIA Journal of Mathematics, Science and Technology Education.
+EURASIA Journal of Mathematics, Science and Technology Education.)

-Danish teachers' integration of models and modelling in lower secondary school science teaching: A mixed method study